Opportunities for Foreigners in Norway

 Business Structures:

-- Private Limited Company (AS): This is the most common form for foreign entrepreneurs, requiring a minimum share capital of NOK 30,000 (about $3,000 USD).
+- Private Limited Company (AS): This is the most common form for foreign entrepreneurs, requiring a minimum share capital of NOK 30,000 (about USD 3,000).

-Taxation and Incentives: Norway accommodates a corporate tax rate of 22%, and, thus the system is straightforward and reliable from investors’ point of view.
-Various incentives are provided in the country, which mainly target companies that are engaged in research and development (R&D) or that are based in the high-tech or renewable energy sectors.
+Taxation and Incentives: Norway’s corporate tax rate is 22%, making the system straightforward and reliable from an investor’s perspective.
+The country offers various incentives, primarily targeting companies engaged in research and development (R&D) or those operating in the high-tech or renewable energy sectors.

 Business Visas:

-- Entrepreneur Visa: The entrepreneur visa is available for business start-ups of the non-EU/EEA nationals that are planning to set up business in Norway.
-Candidates are required to present a clear business plan and evidence of funds that will suffice for both personal and business expenditures.
+- Entrepreneur Visa: This visa is available for business start-ups of non-EU/EEA nationals planning to establish a business in Norway.
+Candidates must present a clear business plan and evidence of sufficient funds to cover both personal and business expenditures.

-- Investor Visa: This visa is for those wishing to invest in established businesses in Norway.
-The visa gives the businessperson the right to stay in the country and, over the next few years, he might be able to obtain permanent residency.
+- Investor Visa: This visa is designed for individuals who wish to invest in established businesses in Norway.
+The visa grants the businessperson the right to stay in the country, and over the next few years, they may be eligible to obtain permanent residency.

 Government Residency Cards and Benefits for Foreigners

-Norway’s government supplies different options for non-Norwegian residents in terms of the issue of a resident permit, all depending on the nationality of the foreigner and the reason for his/her stay.
-EU/EEA nationals don’t need a visa to live and work in Norway, while foreign nationals outside the EU/EEA with a visa or residence permit are able to legally live in the country.
+Norway’s government offers various options for non-Norwegian residents regarding the issue of a residence permit, depending on the foreign national’s nationality and the reason for their stay.
+EU/EEA nationals don’t need a visa to live and work in Norway.
+In contrast, foreign nationals outside the EU/EEA who hold a visa or residence permit can reside in the country legally.

 National ID Card